-Other sample locations to be excavated are 16-06390 and 16-06404.
+Other sampling locations to be excavated are 16-06387, 16-06390, 16-06402, and 16-06404 (Figure 3.3-2).
 This section describes the excavation of these areas.
 Complete drawings and specifications are presented in Appendix D. A construction quality-control plan covering removal of the channel soils is presented in Appendix E. The removal will be conducted in accordance with the Laboratory's health, safety, and security policies.

-Sample location 16-06390 will be pinpointed by using its survey coordinates.
-A 5-ft radius will be marked around this location, and the soil will be removed to a depth of 1 ft below grade in this area.
+Sampling locations 16-06387, 16-06390, and 16-06402 will be pinpointed by using their survey coordinates.
+A 5-ft radius will be marked around each location, and the soil will be removed to a depth of 1 ft belowgrade in each area.
 Excavated soils will be stockpiled on plastic.
-Approximately 3 yd of soil may be removed from this location.
+Approximately 3 yd3 of soil may be removed from each location.

-Sample location 16-06404 is located at the base of the cliff within the drainage channel.
+Sampling location 16-06404 is located at the base of the cliff within the drainage channel.
 A photograph of this area is shown in Figure 3.3-3.
-Because of the steep terrain and the presence of rocks and boulders, hand excavation will be required to remove soil to a depth of 1 ft below grade within 5 ft of the original sampling location.
-Approximately 3 yd of soil may be removed from this location.
+Because of the steep terrain and the presence of rocks and boulders, hand excavation will be required to remove soil to a depth of 1 ft belowgrade within 5 ft of the original sampling location.
+Approximately 3 yd3 of soil may be removed from this location.

 Three samples will be collected from each of these excavations and analyzed using field screening methods for HE.
-If the results fall below the SSLs for TNT and RDX, one laboratory sample will be collected from the bottom of each excavation and submitted for laboratory analyses of HE, VOCs, SVOCS, uranium, and metals.
+If the results fall below the SSALs for TNT and RDX, one laboratory sample will be collected from the bottom of each excavation and submitted for laboratory analyses of HE, VOCs,

+SVOCS, uranium, and metals.
 The laboratory sample will be biased to the highest RDX screening result; if all the RDX screening results are negative, the laboratory sample will be selected randomly.
 All sampling and analyses will be conducted in accordance with the Laboratory's SOPs, as described in Appendix G.